Mathugo/AAAI2025-CarFormer-EPredictor/README.md

 model = EPredictor(config)
 model.save_pretrained('epredictor_test', None)
 ```

->📋  Describe how to train the models, with example commands on how to train the models in your paper, including the full training procedure and appropriate hyperparameters.

 ## Evaluation

-CPMW: The Confident Predictive Maintenance Window Area Under The Curve was used to access which model configuration was the best for predictive maintenance of EPs happenning to the vehicle.
+CPMW: The Confident Predictive Maintenance Window Area Under The Curve was used to access which model configuration was the best for predictive maintenance of EPs happening to the vehicle.

 ```eval
 def calc_CPMWAUC(y, seq_len_mean: int,